Here’s Why Building Equity in a Home is a Good Thing

 - Consult a real estate agent: Real estate agents can provide a comparative market analysis (CMA), which compares your home to similar properties in the area to estimate its value.
 Many agents will provide a CMA at no cost.

 - Use online tools: Online estimators can offer a quick and easy way to get an approximate value of your home.
 If you’re curious about what your home is worth, visit HomeLight’s Home Value Estimator.
-By answering a few simple questions, you can receive a ballpark value estimate today.
+By answering a few simple questions, you can receive a ballpark value estimate in under two minutes.
 This can be a great starting point to explore your options and plan for the best price when you’re ready to sell.

 How much will I make selling my home?

-If you’re curious about how much money you might make selling your current home, try HomeLight’s Net Proceeds Calculator.
+If you’re wondering about your home equity because you want to get a sense of how much profit you could make if you sold your current home, try HomeLight’s Net Proceeds Calculator.

-- Make a larger down payment: Start with more equity by putting down a larger initial down payment when you buy your home.
+- Make a larger down payment: Start with more equity by making a larger initial down payment when you buy your home.

 - Opt for shorter mortgage terms: Choosing a 15-year mortgage over a 30-year mortgage can build equity faster.

-- Make extra mortgage payments: Pay more than the minimum or make additional payments to reduce your mortgage balance quicker.
+- Make extra mortgage payments: Pay more than the minimum or make additional payments to reduce your mortgage balance more quickly.

 - Refinance to a lower interest rate: Lowering your interest rate can help you pay off the principal faster, increasing equity.